ScooterMcgavin21/faucet/README.md

 # Faucet

-## Repository for learning solidity and deploying smartcontracts on the Ethereum blockchain.
+## Repository for learning solidity and Ethereum utilizing React.

-The web app uses ganache as a personal blockchain and is integrated with metamask.
+This web app uses Ganache as a personal blockchain to load and deploy smart contracts and is integrated with Metamask.
 Users are allowed to connect a wallet in the browser to display a balance and add / withdraw funds.

 <p align="center">
   <img src="docs/wallet.png">